nickmhankins/my-dev-vm/readme.md

 ## Local Vagrant Cloud
 Every time you export a new Vagrant box, the `metadata.py ` script will run using information from the build to update the `build/metadata.json` file.
 This is used to allow versioning of your Vagrant boxes, something that is typically only available if you use Vagrant cloud.

-The key to this is the line `config.vm.box_url = "file://build/metadata.json"` in the Vagrantfile.
+The key to this is the line `vm.box_url = "file://build/metadata.json"` in the Vagrantfile.
 Everytime you run Vagrant up, it will check the metadata file to get the path to the box, see if there is a new version, and check the hash.

-You can also pin a version with `config.vm.box_version`
+### Gotchas
+* `vm.box_version` cannot be used with local metadata files.
+If you want to change the version of the box you are using, you'll need to change the info in `metadata.json` file itself.

 ## Vagrant
+### Assumptions:
+* You have a .gitconfig in your home directory
+* You have a public and private keypair (id_rsa, id_rsa.pub) in your home/.ssh directory

-Packer will export the VM you create as a Vagrant box in the build directory, which you can start by typing at the root folder (where the `Vagrantfile` lives):
+Packer will export the VM you create as a Vagrant box in the build directory, which you can start with:
 ```
 vagrant up
 ```